Ericsson suspends business in Russia, puts staff on paid leave - NewsBreak

 Ericsson suspends business in Russia, puts staff on paid leave

-STOCKHOLM, April 11 (Reuters) - Ericsson (ERICb.ST) is suspending its business in Russia indefinitely and has put employees on paid leave, six weeks after the Swedish telecom equipment maker started a review of the impact of Western sanctions on its operations.
+STOCKHOLM (Reuters) - Ericsson is suspending its business in Russia indefinitely and has put employees on paid leave, six weeks after the Swedish telecom equipment maker started a review of the impact of Western sanctions on its operations.

 The company said on Monday it would record a 900 million crown ($95 million) provision in the first quarter for impairment of assets and other exceptional costs related to the move.